 In the end, we decided against a Tikal Guatemala day trip.
-Instead, we spent 3 days exploring Tikal and Flores.
-In addition, we hiked in Cerro Cahui, toured ARCAS (an animal sanctuary), and took a one dayboating and snorkelling trip at Crater Azul.
+Instead, we spent 3 days exploring Tikal, Lake Peten and Flores.
+In addition, we hiked in Cerro Cahui, toured ARCAS (an animal sanctuary), and took a one day boating and snorkelling trip at Crater Azul.

 Would I do this again?
-I don’t know.
-However, what I do know is that a Tikal Guatemala day trip would have been a totally reasonable choice.
+Yes.
+However, a Tikal Guatemala day trip would have been a totally reasonable choice.
 We would not have felt rushed, overwhelmed or disappointed by only allotting ourself a day in Tikal.

 One caveat – if you are passionate about Archaeology or Mayan history, then one day in Tikal would not be enough.
 You could spend days exploring Tikal and other former Mayan cities in the area.
 However, if your passion in Archaeology is “normal” – similar to your passion for food, culture, history, the arts, shopping, or outdoor sports – then one day should be sufficient.